 - Conduct on-site visits with nonprofit leaders.
 (Approximate travel: 25%.)

 - Critically analyze nonprofits including operations, programs, outcomes, and financials.

 - Evaluate the merits of grant requests the Foundation receives from nonprofits.

 - Provide a clear and concise rationale for why some requests have merit and others do not.

-- Summarize information, along with a recommendation, in a written and/or oral report to the Trustees.
+- Summarize information, along with a recommendation, in a written report and/or oral presentation to the trustees.

 - Transform ideas, data, and principles into compelling stories and/or visual presentations.